vernalkick/kevinclark.ca/articles/2016-02-21-generalist-vs-specialist.md

 While I do think that there's no good answer, I think I'm more of a generalist as well.
 (Self selection maybe?)
 I get bored easily, so learning new stuff constantly keeps my brain engaged.
 A lot of interesting things happen [at the borderlands](http://www.frankchimero.com/writing/designing-in-the-borderlands/).

 I also find that there are diminishing returns to becoming the very very best at something.
-This article articulates this idea well:
+[This article on the Dilbert blog](http://dilbertblog.typepad.com/the_dilbert_blog/2007/07/career-advice.html) articulates this idea well:

 > [Becoming the very best at one specific thing] is difficult to the point of near impossibility.
 Few people will ever play in the NBA or make a platinum album.
 I don’t recommend anyone even try.